 For dinner, check out the mussels at a locals’ favorite — Toby Tavern — or try the oysters at Chef Tyler Hansen’s Oystercatcher, which has an outdoor patio.
 Just outside downtown Coupeville, Captain Whidbey Inn also offers great outdoor dining into fall, with a view overlooking Penn Cove.

 From here, you can keep going north toward Oak Harbor, where numerous, affordable motor inns have exterior-facing doors (which hopefully reduce Covidian interactions).
 If you go the Oak Harbor route, enjoy a night of vintage romance at one of Washington’s last operating drive-in theaters — Blue Fox Drive-In Theatre.
 Here, you’ll catch first-run movies paired with cult classics.
-Dinner might include a Philly cheesesteak sandwiches, hot dog and fresh-cut fries with chili and cheese.
+Dinner might include a Philly cheesesteak sandwich, hot dog and fresh-cut fries with chili and cheese.
 For dessert: churros, soft-serve ice cream or a $1 packet of Tums.

 You could also backtrack to one of the Island’s upscale, romantic hotels or rentals.
 Fort Casey Inn rents historic officer’s cottages.
 Other popular stays include Inn at Langley’s Waterfront Cottages and Boatyard Inn in Langley.
 Many getaways require at least a two-night stay over the weekend, but there may be exceptions.